-Our goal is to provide the highest quality hearing care to our patients who already know and trust us for their vision needs.
+Our goal is to provide the highest quality hearing care and hearing aids to our patients who already know and trust us for their vision needs.

 Center for Sight was established over 30 years ago, and has grown to eight office locations across three counties in southwest Florida.
 Our hearing services are provided as an extension of our commitment to delivering advanced care to improve our patients' lives.